clhenrick/portfolio/_posts/blog/2020-12-01-refactoring-am-i-rent-stabilized.md

 ## Decisions

 Perhaps most importantly, I chose not to use a JavaScript framework.
-I decided that adding a framework would be overhead that would get in the way of untangling and refactoring the existing code, which was written using a combination of jQuery and the [ES5 module pattern](#).
+I decided that adding a framework would be overhead that would get in the way of untangling and refactoring the existing code, which was written using a combination of jQuery and the <a target="_blank" rel="noopener" href="{{site.url}}{{site.baseurl}}/using-the-js-modular-pattern/">ES5 module pattern</a>.

 Ultimately I decided to: